ShaneKelly89/pands-problem-sheet/README.md

 The expected out for this is ```3.8```.

-# Task 6 No. of 'e'
+## Task 6 No. of 'e'

 In this task we are asked to read in a text file, and output the number of e's within that file.
 For the purpose of this task, I used the poem Sheamus Heaney poem 'Mid Term Break'.\
 https://www.poetryfoundation.org/poems/57041/mid-term-break

-## Summary of the Program
-This is a program which reads in a text file, and then output the total number of e's within that file.
+This progra will read in a text file, and then output the total number of e's within that file.

 First, the txt file 'heaney.txt' was created.
 This file was then read into the program.